The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Conclusion.

 We considered two cases, that of a one site boundary-free measure that satisfies a q Log-Sobolev inequality and that of a one site measure with boundary conditions that satisfies a non uniform U-bound.
 In both cases we determined conditions for the infinite volume Gibbs measure to satisfy the Log-Sobolev Inequality.

-In this way, the work of [H-Z] was extended to the infinite dimensional setting.
-In particular we have relaxed the conditions obtained in [Pa] about a similar problem where one site measures that satisfied an (H0) condition where considered.
+In this way, the work of \cite{H-Z} was extended to the infinite dimensional setting.
+In particular we have relaxed the conditions obtained in \cite{Pa1} about a similar problem where the case of one site measures $\mathbb{E}^{i,\omega}$ that satisfied an LSq uniformly on the boundary conditions, where considered.

-Furthermore, the criterion presented in Theorem~\ref{thm2.1Pap2} and Theorem \ref{thm1.1p5} can in particular be applied in the case of local specifications $\{\mathbb{E}^{\Lambda,\omega}\}_{\Lambda\subset\subset \mathbb{Z} ,\omega \in \Omega}$ with no quadratic interactions for which Thus, we have shown that our results can go beyond the usual uniform boundness of the second derivative of the interactions considered in [Z1] and [O-R] for real valued variables as well as in [I-P] for spins on the Heisenberg group.
+Furthermore, the criterion presented in Theorem~\ref{thm2.1Pap2} can in particular be applied in the case of local specifications $\{\mathbb{E}^{\Lambda,\omega}\}_{\Lambda\subset\subset \mathbb{Z} ,\omega \in \Omega}$ with no quadratic interactions for which Thus, we have shown that our results can go beyond the usual uniform boundness of the second derivative of the interactions considered in \cite{Z1} and \cite{O-R} for real valued variables as well as in \cite{I-P} for spins on the Heisenberg group.